jeff-hykin/sprinter/README.md

-# Sprinter
+# Sprinter - Beta

 Replace bash scripts with Deno!

 Designed for piping files, streams, strings

+## Stability:

+This is only the initial mostly-untested version.
+The readme will get a makeover once a test suite has been established.
+PR's, feedback, and feature requests welcome.

 ## How to use